Updated October 13, 2020

 In the event that you do not have access to a veterinarian, lancing an abscess is a relatively simple process, though this technique should be taught by an expert or veterinarian prior to attempting!
 You can start by applying a poultice – heated, moist cloth to the site of the abscess.
 Then trim the hair around the abscess, disinfect the surface with an antiseptic, and make a low, small, vertical incision with a sharp and sterilized knife.
 Using sterile gloves, carefully squeeze out the excess pus and flush the wound with disinfectant.
 Discard or sterilize anything that comes into contact with the pus and monitor the wound for up to a month.
 You may want to isolate the horse depending on the abscess size or location for a time period.
 Certain diseases will require additional care and treatment of the abscessed horse.
 (Back to the top)

 Anthrax is caused by Bacillus anthracis spores, which can lie dormant in soil across the world for many years.
 The bacteria can activate and contaminate soil and grass in certain weather conditions, especially wet and cool weather followed by hot and dry weather.
 Animals that graze are susceptible to the disease after eating contaminated grass.
-Symptoms include depression, incoordination, staggering, trembling, convulsions, excitement, bleeding, and unfortunately, typically death.
+It can also be contracted through direct contact of anthrax with a lesion, nasal discharge, inhalation, and biting insects.
+Symptoms include high fever, chills, colic, depression, incoordination, staggering, trembling, convulsions, swollen neck, belly, or throat, increased respiratory rate, bleeding from the rectum, and unfortunately, typically death within just a few days.
 If you suspect a horse is suffering from anthrax, you must contact your veterinarian immediately.
 Anthrax can quickly spread to other animals from the infected horse, including humans.
 Confirmations of anthrax must be reported to government officials.
-If it is treated very early on with antibiotics, it is possible for horses to survive.
 There is also a vaccine available for anthrax.
 (Back to the top)

 Like most animals, horses can become prone to arthritis as they get older.
 Arthritis can also be caused by injury, infection, malnutrition, and a lack of space to move freely.
-Symptoms include less motion, laying down more often, weight loss, shabby coat, strange gait, and swollen joints.
+Symptoms include pain and/or swelling in joints, reluctance to move, stiffness, laying down more often, weight loss from poor appetite, shabby coat (poor nutrition), strange A specific way of moving and the rhythmic patterns of hooves and legs.
+Gaits are natural (walking, trotting, galloping) or acquired meaning humans have had a hand in changing their gaits for "sport"., and signs of lameness.
 Treatment for arthritis differs depending on the root cause, so if you believe that a horse is suffering from arthritis, it’s important to consult with your veterinarian.
 Make extra sure that their environment is as arthritis-friendly as can be, minimizing steep grades or long walks to food or water if you can!
 (Back to the top)

-Poll evil is a disease where the area is injured or becomes inflamed and swells, and eventually the infection leads to devitalized tissue.
+Poll evil is a disease where the area is injured or infected and becomes inflamed and swells, and eventually the infection leads to devitalized tissue.

-Fistulous withers is a condition found in horses and donkeys where the supraspinous bursa (located near the withers) becomes inflamed.
+Fistulous withers is a condition found in horses and donkeys where the supraspinous A fluid-filled sac that provides cushion between bone and soft tissue. (located near the withers) becomes inflamed.
 This condition can be caused by traumatic injuries or infectious agents.
 When an infectious agent is involved it is most often caused by Brucella abortus.
 Common signs of fistulous withers are swelling, pain, and heat, but can also include fever, lethargy and stiffness.
 Over time, the bursa may rupture and have an infectious looking discharge.
 This may heal over, leaving a scab, or it may continue to drain for many days.
 If left untreated, the problem can heal and then show up again some time later.
 In almost all cases, the area surrounding the bursa becomes thickened with scar tissue and inflammation.

 If the bursa is un-ruptured and not draining, treatment with antibiotics and anti-inflammatory agents is recommended.
 When the bursa is fistulated or draining, most treatments include removing any involved tissues and flushing the area with dilute betadine or other solutions.
 Antibiotics are also often given to help prevent additional infections.
-Affected horses typically do not give this disease to other animals or humans, but it can be spread by cows, goats, wild pigs, sheep, deer, and related animals to horses, donkeys, and humans.
+Affected horses typically do not give this disease to other animals or humans, but it can be spread by While "cows" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows.", goats, wild pigs, sheep, deer, and related animals to horses, donkeys, and humans.
 Keep horses away from infected cows, sheep or goats and keep infected horses with openly draining fistulous withers separate from other residents.
 (Back to the top)

 A cataract is an increased density or opacity of an eye’s lens, reducing the transmission of light to the retina.
 Some cataracts are congenital, while others are acquired.
 Acquired causes of cataracts can be caused by trauma or ocular disease, UV light, toxin ingestion, and ionizing radiation.
 Aging horses may also develop senile cataracts.
 Cataracts may appear as an initial grayness, or bubbles or cracks in the lens.
 These progress to white or grey opacity, preventing light from being reflected from the retina.
 This obscures the structures behind the lens.
 It is important to treat the underlying conditions and associated symptoms.
 Unfortunately, cataracts are irreversible once formed.
 Only specialized surgery can potentially fix the issue.
 In cases where vision is limited, it is important to ensure the affected horse is in a safe place without environmental dangers.
 (Back to the top)

-Conjunctivitis is a non-specific symptom or response of the eye to injury.
+Conjunctivitis is a symptom or response of the eye to irritation, illness, or injury.
+It is often referred to as Pink Eye.
 The conjunctiva includes the inner eyelid and surrounding membrane.
-There are many cause of conjunctivitis, ranging from viral disease to fungal infections.
-Infections that cause conjunctivitis can be also known as Pink Eye.
+There are many cause of conjunctivitis, ranging from viral disease to fungal and protozoal infections to allergies, or even cancer.
 Often conjunctivitis is caused by an irritant in the eye, such as dust, flies, or a foreign body.
-Bacterial infections and trauma to the eye can also cause conjunctivitis.
-Symptoms of conjunctivitis include a reddened, inflamed membrane, and watery/mucousy discharge.
+Trauma to the eye can also cause conjunctivitis.
+Conjunctivitis presents as a reddened, inflamed membrane, and is sometimes accompanied by swelling or watery/mucousy discharge.

 Washing the eye to remove dirt or a foreign object is a good first step.
-It’s important to identify the cause before further treatment, as it will alter the course of treatment.
+It’s important to identify the cause as it will alter the course of treatment.
 Call a veterinarian to discuss the symptoms and proper course of treatment.
 (Back to the top)

 Cystitis And Pyelonephritis

-An abnormally shaped upright foot can be caused by congenital or acquired deformities of the deep digital flexor tendon.
-If a horse has experienced chronic limb pain while a hoof abscess has been treated, the disuse of the limb may cause the tendon to contract, pulling the pedal bone into a more upright position.
-It is important to identify the cause, removing the source of pain where applicable.
-NSAIDs can be used to encourage relaxation of the tendons.
-If the club foot is chronic, trim the hoof regularly and keep the foot balanced.
-Do not try to return it to the ‘correct’ shape, as this could cause lameness.
-Toe abscesses are common, so protect the horse’s toe region from over wear.
+Club foot occurs when the coffin bone stays partially flexed due to the shortening of the deep flexor tendon and can’t be fully extended.
+Club foot, an abnormally shaped upright foot, can be caused by congenital or acquired deformities of the deep digital flexor tendon.
+It can also be caused by chronic limb pain while a hoof is treated, the disuse of the limb may cause the tendon to contract, pulling the pedal bone into a more upright position.
+It is important to identify the cause, removing the source of pain when possible.
+A veterinarian may recommend the use of NSAIDs but you must consult with them first to determine the cause and appropriate treatment.
+If the club foot is chronic, have the hoof trimmed regularly by a professional to keep the foot balanced.
+Although it may seem like a good idea to trim them into a “normal” shape, do not do this as it can cause lameness.
+Work closely with a veterinarian and a Someone who provides hoof trimming and care, especially for horses or cows to treat this condition.
+Be aware that toe abscesses are common and their living area should be free from sharp stones.
 (Back to the top)

 - Inappetence (not interested in eating)